aferreira44/ethpool-challenge/README.md

 A deposits then T deposits then B deposits then A withdraws and finally B withdraws.
 A should get their deposit + all the rewards.
 B should only get their deposit because rewards were sent to the pool before they participated.

+## Other assumptions

+- When a user withdraws, there's a limit of the last 52 weeks of deposits + rewards they can withdraw.
+- If there's more than 52 weeks that the user can claim, the user must withdraw multiple times.

 ## Goal